 For some reasons, I’ve been acquiring a massive quantity of new reference books during the pandemic.
-Among those, I was fortunate enough to secure a copy of the massive new study on Danish Leopard 1s, The Leopard 1 in Danish Service, from Kim Hartvig Sørensen and published by, you guessed it, Trackpad Publishing.
+Among those, I was fortunate enough to secure a copy of the rather sizable new study on Danish Leopard 1s, The Leopard 1 in Danish Service, from Kim Hartvig Sørensen and published by, you guessed it, Trackpad Publishing.
 That book sold out surprisingly fast, but I am told it has now been reprinted.

 This book is an important one for the Leopard 1 enthusiast because Denmark was pretty active in the 1990s and 2000s when the Balkans flared up.
 The country deployed a squadron of Leopard tanks in both UNPROFOR, IFOR, SFRO and KFOR.
 Denmark was the first country ever to fire the Leopard 1’s main gun in a combat situation and, objectively, is one of the countries that has deployed Leopard 1 operationally the longest (from October 1993 to August 2003), closely followed by Canada in Afghanistan.
 Incidentally, Denmark strikes a number of similitudes with Canada as a Leopard 1 user.